 In accordance with the accounting standards, an entity has the option first to assess qualitative factors to determine whether events and circumstances indicate that it is more likely than not that goodwill is impaired.
 If after such assessment an entity concludes that the asset is not impaired, then the entity is not required to take further action.
 However, if an entity concludes otherwise, then it is required to determine the fair value of the asset using a quantitative impairment test, and if impaired, the associated assets must be written down to fair value.
-There were no impairment charges related to goodwill for the fiscal years ended 2018 and 2017.
+There were no impairment charges related to goodwill for the fiscal years ended 2019 and 2018.

-The Company amortizes the cost of other intangible assets over their estimated useful lives, which range up to six years, unless such lives are deemed indefinite.
-There were no impairment charges related to other intangible assets for the fiscal years ended 2018 and 2017.
+The Company amortizes the cost of other intangible assets over their estimated useful lives, which range from three to six years, unless such lives are deemed indefinite.
+There were no impairment charges related to other intangible assets for the fiscal years ended 2019 and 2018.